-- Eliminating most co-payments for birth control and contraception
+- Eliminates most co-payments for birth control.

-Check Out PPM in the News:
+Check Out MCEA in the News:

 Business Insider - Maryland passed a law to give women access to free birth control